jamesrwilliams/personal-site/src/posts/2020/2020-04-22-my-first-pc-build.md

 title: "Building my own PC"
 date: 2020-04-22T10:55:56-04:00
 slug: "pc-building-part-1"
+jira: "POST-24"
 draft: true
 ---

 Just before all this COVID-19 imposed lifestyle choices, and after talking about it for so long, I decided it was time to retire my 2009 27" iMac and change up my computer setup.
-I use my work laptop (13-inch, 2018 MacBook Pro) for, well work, and any side projects.
+I use my work laptop (13-inch, 2018 MacBook Pro) for, well work, and any side projects, but gaming on a Mac is not a thing.

+So with the help of some friends on the part list here are the specs for my first gaming PC:

 ## Parts